Bookkeeping for Law Firms: 10 Best Practices to Stay Compliant and Profitable

 Blog Banner with the title Bookkeeping for Law Firms 10 Best Practices to Stay Compliant and Profitable and business logo and law firm

-Disclaimer: This article is for informational purposes only and does not constitute legal, tax, or financial advice.
-The content provided is general in nature and may not apply to your specific situation.
+Disclaimer: This content is for informational purposes only and does not constitute legal, tax, or financial advice.
+It is general in nature and may not apply to your specific circumstances.
+For full details, please refer to our Website Disclaimer.

-Running a law firm involves more than just practicing law.
+Running a law firm requires more than just practicing law.

-In this article, we outline ten best practices in bookkeeping that every law firm should implement to ensure compliance and promote long-term success.
+In this article, we break down ten essential bookkeeping best practices every law firm should implement to stay compliant and build a foundation for long-term success.

-1. Maintain a Separate IOLTA (Trust Account) from Operating Funds
+1. Keep Trust Funds Separate from Operating Funds

-Law firms routinely receive funds that must be held in trust, including client retainers, settlements, and escrow deposits.
-These trust funds are required to be kept separate from the firm's operating funds in a designated account known as the Interest on Lawyers Trust Account (IOLTA).
+Law firms routinely handle trust funds like client retainers, settlements, and escrow deposits.
+Trust funds must be kept separate from the firm's operating funds in a designated account known as the Interest on Lawyers Trust Account (IOLTA).

 Trust scrabble piece spelled out

-2. Perform Monthly Three-Way Reconciliations on the IOLTA
+2. Perform a Monthly Three-Way Reconciliations on the IOLTA

 Firms are generally required to conduct regular three-way reconciliations for their IOLTA on a monthly or quarterly basis, depending on their state's requirements.